 Magnesium from food does not induce diarrhoea or other side-effects.
-The upper tolerable limit (UTL) of magnesium from supplements is based on the amount that does not induce diarrhoea, and is in addition to intakes from food.
+The upper tolerable limit (UTL) of magnesium from supplements is based on the amount that does not induce diarrhoea, and is in addition to intakes from food

-- The European Food Safety Agency (EFSA) set a UTL for magnesium of 250 mg for adults, including pregnant and lactating women, and children from 4 years.183 - The US Food and Nutrition Board, Institute for Medicine, set a UTL for magnesium of 350 mg for adults, including pregnant and lactating women, and children from 9 years, 110 mg for children aged 4-8 years, and 65 mg for children aged 1-3 years.21
+The European Food Safety Agency (EFSA) set a UTL for magnesium of 250 mg for

+- adults, including pregnant and lactating women, and children from 4 years.
+183 - The US Food and Nutrition Board, Institute for Medicine, set a UTL for magnesium of 350 mg for adults, including pregnant and lactating women, and children from 9 years, 110 mg for children aged 4-8 years, and 65 mg for children aged 1-3 years.21

-Magnesium supplements can interact with a number of medications:21 these can form complexes with magnesium, and should therefore be administered at least 2 hours before or 4-6 hours after the magnesium supplement.
+Magnesium supplements can interact with a number of medications:21 least 2 hours before or 4-6 hours after the magnesium supplement.